Skip To Main Content

 Kindergarten

-Kindergarten gardeners planted, cared for, and harvested a variety of edible plants, including Éclair and Chandler strawberries, cabbage, Swiss chard, onions and lettuces.
+Kindergarten gardeners planted, cared for, and harvested a variety of edible plants, including Éclair and Chandler strawberries, broccoli, carrots, purple cauliflower, and lettuces.
 They also planted a big patch of milkweed in one of their square beds to attract Monarch butterflies.
-Kindergarten also participated in outdoor imaginative play, building with the large outdoor building blocks, creating natural protective shelters, and taking a story walk in the tree hall.
+Kindergarten also participated in outdoor imaginative play, building with the large outdoor building blocks, exploring the animals in our outdoor space, and taking a story walk in the tree hall.
+Students also took a nature walk to Mr. Powell's farm next door to the school, and they visited the habitat of the south fork of the Hardware River which runs through his property.
+Our newest addition to outdoor learning is our beautiful new water table feature!

 First Grade